Frequently Asked Questions

 Most visitors spend 1.5 to 3 hours exploring the museum.
 Longer visits are ideal for taking in multiple exhibitions, watching a film or joining a program.

-Yes — the museum is fully ADA accessible.
-Elevators, wheelchairs, family restrooms, and sensory-friendly supports are available.
+Yes.
+The Anchorage Museum is fully ADA accessible.
+Elevators, wheelchairs, family restrooms and sensory-friendly supports are available.
 Learn more on our Access page.

 In summer, the museum offers a place to reflect, recharge, and reconnect indoors while still rooted in Alaska’s landscape and cultures.
 With immersive exhibitions, a cool respite from the midnight sun and seasonal programs exploring place and planet, it’s a thoughtful stop in your Anchorage itinerary.